FarGroup/FarManager/CONTRIBUTING.md

 1. All comments on committed changes should be written to the `changelog` file.
-   You should leave comments in the source code only if you think the code is not self explanatory and won't be understood by "future generations".
+   You should leave comments in the source code only if you think the code is not self-explanatory and won't be understood by "future generations".
 2. Recent changes go on top.
 3. Each entry starts with a header of the form:
 >   warp 05.12.2006 01:39:38 +0300 - build 2149